 Sally: No Harry, they have the same bodies.
 Dick is saying they'll all probably be gay.

-- Once Upon a Time and Once Upon a Time in Wonderland: Most of UOAT takes place in Storybrooke, a town created by magic that exists in the Land Without Magic, which is similar to the real world.
+- Once Upon a Time and Once Upon a Time in Wonderland: Most of OUAT takes place in Storybrooke, a town created by magic that exists in the Land Without Magic, which is similar to the real world.
 The curse that created Storybrooke also trapped many people from The Enchanted Forest there, characters from various fairy tales and other stories.
-Other worlds include Neverland, Wonderland (in which Spin-Off series Once Upon a Time in Wonderland takes place), and the Land Without Color (a Deliberately Monochrome world where Dr. Frankenstein is from).
+Other worlds include Neverland, Wonderland (in which Spin-Off series Once Upon a Time in Wonderland takes place), Oz, and the Land Without Color (a Deliberately Monochrome world where Dr. Frankenstein is from).
+Word of God is also that the world Alice is from in OUATIW isn't actually Victorian England but another world similar to it.

 - Wizards of the Coast long ago published a set of generic supplements for handling deities in roleplaying games, called The Primal Order.
 One of the books in this series, Chessboards, covered in exquisite detail how to design and manage an entire multiverse complete with cosmology.